Want to raise a puppy? All you need is love.

 No experience needed!
-We surround you with a supportive team and teach you how to raise a future guide or service dog.
-You’ll learn new skills and make new friends at your local puppy raising group.
-You’ll meet twice a month to practice with caring people and gorgeous puppies.
-You’ll help us create extraordinary dogs that transform lives.
+For puppy raisers living near one of our groups, we surround you with a supportive team and teach you how to raise a future guide or service dog.
+You’ll learn new skills and make new friends at your local group meetings held twice a month.
+(Note: because of Covid-19, some training takes place virtually.)

 Share the love.
 Co-raise a puppy or volunteer as a puppy sitter.

 Not sure full-time raising is for you?
-Co-raisers can raise a puppy with a friend or neighbor, or with a more experienced raiser, and puppy sitters fill in when raisers travel or need a helping hand.
-As a co-raiser or puppy sitter, we’ll equip you as you step up for short-term puppy kisses.
+Share puppy raising by recruiting a friend or a neighbor (you can learn together!), or by partnering with a more experienced raiser.
+Puppy sitters fill in when raisers travel or need a helping hand.

-Puppy raising is full of wonderful surprises.
-You’ll make unforgettable memories, make a few mistakes along the way, and learn a lot about consistency and how to train a puppy.
-You’ll commit to twice-a-month meetings with your local puppy raiser group to practice obedience and commands, and you’ll experience group excursions to help pups gain confidence in the world of humans.
-To get started with your training, you’ll commit to attending Puppy Kindergarten (about once a week for about six weeks, depending on your group).
+Puppy raising is full of wonderful surprises and unforgettable memories.
+It takes consistency and a commitment to twice-a-month meetings with your local puppy raiser group to practice obedience and commands, plus, you’ll experience group excursions to help pups gain confidence in the world.
+To get started with your training, you’ll commit to attending Puppy Kindergarten (about once-a-week for six weeks, depending on your group).
 You’ll also commit to “Walk and Talk” puppy evaluations and coaching sessions, all designed to help you and your pup succeed.

 But, how do you give the puppy back?

-Our puppy raisers are mission minded and many times we hear, “I may love this puppy, but someone else NEEDS this puppy.”
-Puppy raisers understand the big picture of how this pup will make a difference in somebody’s life.
-Many puppy raisers soften the blow of returning the older puppy by picking up their next puppy and starting again.
+We often hear our puppy raisers say, “I may love this puppy, but someone else NEEDS this puppy.”
+They understand the big picture destiny of their pup will someday make a difference in somebody’s life.
+Many puppy raisers soften the blow of returning the older puppy by picking up their next puppy and starting again!

 Ready, set, go!

-Review our Puppy Raiser FAQ & Checklist below, if you are ready to be a puppy raiser, please fill out our no-obligation application, or if you have additional questions, please fill out our interest form and a member from our Puppy Raising Services Department will contact you.
+- If you are interested but not quite sure, please fill out our interest form and a member of our Puppy Raising Services Department will contact you.